ArhamRafique/CryptoPulse/README.md

-Here is a **clean, professional, copy-paste ready README.md**, perfectly arranged for GitHub.
-You can paste this **directly** into your README without changing anything 👇

----
 # 🚀 CryptoPulse – Bitcoin Price Tracker App

 CryptoPulse is a modern Android application that provides **real-time Bitcoin price tracking**, **historical trends**, and **market insights**.